Read Write Inc. at Wickersley Northfield

 Read Write Inc. Handwriting Phrases

 Saying the handwriting phrase will help your child to form the letter correctly.
+Children are taught the handwriting phrases along side each of the Set 1 sounds so they are learning to read and transcribe at the same time.

 Special friends are a combination of two or three letters representing one sound, e.g. ck, ay, high, oa.